 Note: A grade of I stays on a student's academic record permanently.
 Even if the student makes up the course or field work according to the guidelines stated above, the grade for the course will appear on the academic record as, for example, IB+ or IS.
 If the I is not made up in the approved time frame the grade is changed to an IPL (incomplete permanent lapse) and is final.

 Extension (Y): Used when the work exceeds the semester's time.
-A grade of Y is typically issued when lack of completion is due to structural factors, such as placement into a fieldwork site that would not allow for completion within the normal semester timeframe.
-A grade of Y can be issued whether lack of completion is due to late placement or placement in a fieldwork site that requires work beyond the end of the semester.
+A grade of Y is typically issued when completion is extended due to structural factors, such as placement into a field site that would not allow for completion within the normal semester timeframe.
+A grade of Y can be issued whether extended completion is due to late placement or course design or placement in a field site requires work beyond the end of the semester.
 A grade of Y is not used when work is incomplete due to illness, lack of submission of paperwork by deadlines, or other factors related to the student.
 See I grading above.

 Withdrawal (W): Shown on student transcripts for all courses dropped after the drop/add deadline.
 A student may petition to withdraw from a course any time after the drop/add deadline and by no later than the last date the class meets.
 If withdrawing results in the student's moving from full-time to part-time status, there may be financial aid implications.
 Please contact the Office of Student Services and Enrollment Management.
 Requests for the removal of a W grade from a student record may be made to the MSW program director and are approved only in rare cases.